 Behavior = Motivation + Ability + Prompt

-Our behaviors can be summarized by this simple formula.
+Our behaviours can be summarized by this simple formula.
 How motivated we are, our level of ability and whether we have any prompts to complete it.

 Troubleshooting negative behaviors in three steps

 Step 2.
-Does the person have the ability to complete the behavior – If you are asking somebody to complete a task which somebody in a similar position couldn’t complete then it’s not fair to expect them to complete it.
+Does the person have the ability to complete the behaviour – If you are asking somebody to complete a task that somebody in a similar position couldn’t complete then it’s not fair to expect them to complete it?
 Ask them what is making the task difficult, gauge whether they have the ability to perform the task, if they don’t have the right abilities, get to the root cause of the problem and determine your next moves.